MeltanoLabs/Singer-Most-Wanted/README.md

 # Singer-Most-Wanted

 This repo is intended to keep track of the Singer connectors that we, as a community, would like to see built.
+Add a reaction :thumbsup: to the issue to add help bring the most popular issues to the top of the list.

 If you are looking for a connector that doesn't exist yet or you'd like to see it migrated over to the [Meltano Singer SDK](https://sdk.meltano.com/en/latest/), here's what you should do: